-I will continue to demonstrate fiscal responsibility:
+I have demonstrated fiscal responsibility:

-- I work closely with almost 20 Federal, State, and Local agencies to ensure this office is adhering to best business practices, accounting standards, and reporting requirements.
+- I work closely with over 20 Federal, State, and Local agencies to ensure this office is adhering to best business practices, accounting standards, and reporting requirements.
 Many of these reports (such as Budgets and Annual reports) can be found on Indiana Gateway for Governmental Units.

 - My books are balanced every month, and each year expenses are less than the approved budget for all Township Funds.